hex-spell/Robochi/README.md

 - Scripts are written for linux shell, I haven't tried running them on windows or mac

-### For the deploy and tests to work you must have installed
+### For the deploy and tests to work you must have first

-- aws cli
+- aws cli installed
-- aws sam cli
+- aws sam cli installed
 - your aws credentials and configuration in ~/.aws folder (the user will need resources and roles creation permission)
 - telegram bot, and its token
 - twitter app, and its token